PawelLipski/git-machete-blog/blog.md

 ![git machete status](status-1.png)

 What we see now is basically a neatly printed branch tree, with edges colored red or green.
-`change-table` is underlined since it's the currently checked out branch.
+`change-table` is underlined since it happens to be the currently checked out branch.

 Red edge leading to a child/downstream branch means that this branch is out of sync with its parent/upstream branch (not a direct descendant in the git commit graph) and needs to be rebased onto the parent.